How Do You Treat Tension Myositis Syndrome?

 takes over again.

 When we fight, we resist.
 We don’t want it.
 We grapple with it.
 When we flee, we run from the pain or whatever it is we are afraid of.
 It might be thoughts or feelings.
 When we freeze, we are numb, not feeling, or not in our own experience.
-When we fawn, we become small, lesser; we people please.
+When we fawn, we become small, lesser; we people-please.

-Awareness Is The First Step In Healing From Chronic Pain
+Awareness In Healing From Chronic Pain

 5 Steps To Awareness